RETKon21

 worldwide

 Waste handling worldwide contributes significantly to the global climate change and to the loss of resources.
 Unmanaged waste disposals in nature and on open landfills, as well as the incineration of waste in the countryside and also in plants with lacking or inadequate waste gas collection and purification systems, contribute significantly to the generation and emission of climate-damaging gases.
-The unused potential of waste components which, after appropriate processing, could be used as secondary raw materials or as secondary fuel and thus contribute to the saving of primary raw materials and fossil fuels, is another important aspect of the climate balance of waste.
+The previously unused potential of waste components, which could be used as secondary raw materials or as secondary fuel after appropriate processing, contributes to the saving of primary raw materials and fossil fuels.
+This is another important aspect of the climate-relevant balancing of waste.

-The greatest climate-relevant effects are caused by waste dumps, where untreated municipal waste, which consists of more than 60 % bio-waste, is deposited.
-Through the separate collection - initially also by establishing a simple wet-dry collection system and the treatment or use of biowaste for energy generation and also for soil improvement and consequently an improved usability of the recyclables present in the dry waste, a significant contribution to reduction of harmful greenhouse gas emissions would be made.
+The greatest impact on the climate is caused by landfills, where untreated municipal waste, which consists of more than 60 % bio-waste, is deposited.
+Through the separate collection - initially also by establishing a simple wet-dry collection system - and the treatment or use of biowaste for energy generation and soil improvement can make a significant contribution to reducing of harmful greenhouse gas emissions.
+At the same time, this will improve the usability of the recyclables present in the dry waste.